-While the first year of the Geriatrics fellowship program has a clinical focus, fellows also attend a variety of conferences and symposia (included below) to gain critical knowledge and skills for practice and careers in geriatric medicine.
+During the first year of the Geriatrics fellowship program fellows attend a variety of conferences and symposia (included below) to gain critical knowledge and skills for practice and careers in geriatric medicine.

 Evidence-based Medicine in Geriatrics -- Director: Dr. Mitchell Heflin

 In this 8-part weekly series of interactive didactics with case applications, fellows learn the practice and application of Evidence Based Medicine in geriatrics.

-Fellows are immersed in a couple of half day retreats to learn QI concepts and design projects.
+This well tested QI curriculum has been in place since 2008 and has been continuously modified to suit fellows' needs.
+Fellows are immersed in a half day retreat to learn QI concepts and design projects.
 They are coached throughout the year with frequent meetings on QI project execution.
-Many fellows go on to present results of their projects at the Society for Post-Acute and Long-Term Care (AMDA) National Meeting.
+Many fellows go on to present results of their projects at the Society for Post-Acute and Long-Term Care (AMDA) and American Geriatrics Society National Meetings.

 Clinical Teaching Workshop -- Director: Dr. Mamata Yanamadala